m1sta/prescript/README.md

 	constraints.push(formula :: a + b ** 2)
 	console.log(*) = jsx :: <span><b>{username} says</b>: {message}</span>
 	console.log(*) = i8n :: "Hello {{username}}" #quotes are optional

+	query = sql :: select * from table1
+	result = await promisify :: http.request(options)
 ```
+An important additional benefit of the `::` operator is that it can be used by IDEs and static processors to help identify how to colour and validate embedded non-javascript syntax (think of it a little like a file extension but for a string expression).
+Where necessary, typescript/flow-style types can be defined using the standard type syntax Eg. `type callback = (error:boolean, result:string) -> void`.

 ### For loops accessing both key and value, and a 'to' keyword for ranges
 For-in loops can be defined to extract both key and value at the same time by providing a second variable name when the loop is declared.
 This feature exists to reduce confusion between for-of and for-in.
 Eg. `for (key, value in dict)`.
 The `to` keyword can be used to define standard for loops.
 Eg. `for (x = 0 to array.length)`